Mario Hermoso: Atlético Madrid

 On 18 July 2019, with only one year left in his contract, Hermoso agreed to a five-year deal with Atlético Madrid for €25 million plus €4 million in add-ons; Espanyol also retained 20% of any future sale of the player, with half of the fee being paid to Real Madrid.
 He made his league debut on 18 August, playing 28 minutes in the 1–0 home win against Getafe.

 Hermoso scored his first league goal on 22 December 2020, opening a 2–0 away victory over Real Sociedad.
 He contributed 31 appearances during the season, as the club won its 11th domestic league.

 On 7 September 2022, Hermoso scored a last-minute goal to open a 2–1 home defeat of Porto in the group phase of the UEFA Champions League; later, he committed a penalty that resulted in Mateus Uribe's equaliser, before Antoine Griezmann's winner.

 Hermoso left the Metropolitano Stadium in June 2024, after his contract expired.

 Roma

 On 2 September 2024, Hermoso signed with Roma in Italy.
 He scored his first goal on 12 December, closing the 3–0 win over Braga in the league phase of the UEFA Europa League.

 On 31 January 2025, Hermoso joined Bayer Leverkusen on loan until the end of the campaign.
+He returned to Roma for the 2025–26 season, scoring his maiden Serie A goal in the 2–1 win over Parma on 29 October 2025.

+Hermoso extended his contract with the club in May 2026, until June 2027.

 International career

 After playing for Spain at under-19 level, Hermoso was first called by the full side on 8 November 2018, for matches against Croatia and Bosnia and Herzegovina.
 He made his debut in the latter fixture, featuring the full 90 minutes in the 1–0 friendly win in Las Palmas.

+Hermoso earned five caps in ten months.